 When Your Child Has Vertigo

 Your child is standing still, but they feel like they're moving or spinning.
 This feeling is called vertigo.
 Vertigo can be uncomfortable.
 But it’s often not a sign of a major health problem.
-Vertigo can be treated so your child feels better.
+It can be treated so your child feels better.
+Vertigo isn't contagious.
+You can't get it from another person or give it to someone else.

 Understanding the balance system